Recent Blog Articles

 - No evidence on an angiogram of blockages in the coronary arteries — the most common cause of heart attacks.

 - An echocardiogram (ultrasound image) or other imaging technique that shows abnormal movements in the walls of the left ventricle.
 The most common abnormality in takotsubo cardiomyopathy — the one that gives the disorder its name — is ballooning of the lower part of the left ventricle (apex).
 During contraction (systole), this bulging ventricle resembles a tako-tsubo, a pot used by Japanese fishermen to trap octopuses.
 Another term for the disorder is apical ballooning syndrome.
-(See "Apical ballooning and the tako-tsubo.")

 Apical ballooning and the tako-tsubo

 An x-ray of the left ventricle (A) shows apical ballooning, a reversible abnormality characteristic of takotsubo cardiomyopathy.
 During systole (cardiac contraction) the midsection and tip (apex) of the left ventricle balloon out, while the area above, called the base, contracts normally.
-The shape is similar to that of a tako-tsubo (), a round-bottomed, narrow-necked vessel used to catch octopuses.
-Photos reprinted with permission from Bilal Saeed, M.D., University of Toledo Medical Center, Toledo, Ohio (A), and Satoshi Kurisu, M.D., Hiroshima City Hospital, Hiroshima, Japan (B). |
+The shape is similar to that of a tako-tsubo (B), a round-bottomed, narrow-necked vessel used to catch octopuses.
+Photos reprinted with permission from Bilal Saeed, M.D., University of Toledo Medical Center, Toledo, Ohio (A); and Satoshi Kurisu, M.D., Hiroshima City Hospital, Hiroshima, Japan (B). |

-There is no standard treatment for broken-heart syndrome.
+There is no specific treatment for broken-heart syndrome.
 It depends on the severity of symptoms, and whether the person has low blood pressure or evidence of fluid backing up into the lungs.
 Clinicians often recommend standard heart failure medications such as beta blockers, ACE inhibitors, and diuretics (water pills).
 They may give aspirin to patients who also have atherosclerosis (plaque buildup in the arterial walls).

 Although there's little evidence on long-term therapy, beta blockers (or combined alpha and beta blockers) may be continued indefinitely to help prevent recurrence by reducing the effects of adrenaline and other stress hormones.
 It's also important to work on reducing any stress that may have played a role in triggering the disorder.